soilwise-he/Soilwise-Project-Backlog/README.md

 **8. Performance and Scalability**
 - What are your key performance metrics and SLAs?
 - How do you ensure scalability of your infrastructure?
-- What load balancing and performance optimization techniques are used?

 <br />
 <br />